- Finite Resources: A Definition

 Stratospheric Ozone Depletion and Impact on Finite Resources

 The gradual thinning of the ozone layer in the upper atmosphere is referred to as ozone depletion.
-Ozone depletion is caused by the chemical substances comprising gaseous chlorine or bromine which industrial work and other human actions release into the atmosphere.
+Ozone depletion is caused by the chemical substances comprising gaseous chlorine or bromine.
+Industrial work and other human actions release these substances into the atmosphere.
 The manufacturing of some products uses these ozone-depleting substances, such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
 These products include refrigerators, air conditioners, fire extinguishers, foam, aerosol propellants, and fumigants.

 The polar regions, especially over Antarctica, are where the ozone depletion is severe.
 Ozone depletion is a serious environmental threat that can affect human health.
 This proliferates the amount of ultraviolet (UV) radiation that enters the Earth’s surface.
 Exposure to this radiation is harmful as it escalates certain types of skin cancers, eye cataracts, and immune deficiency disorders.
 UV radiation also distresses the planet’s ecosystems by affecting plant growth and food webs in the marine and natural cycles.